AngeloAvv/flutter_flavorizr/README.md

             signingConfig: flavorSigning.green
             versionCode: 1000
             minSdkVersion: 23
-            # ..... and any custom property want you do
+            # ..... and any custom property you want to add
 ```

 This .yml part, generate this custom android flavor: